“One of the most gifted songwriters to come out of the North in a long, long time. ”

 — Stephen McCauley, BBC Radio Ulster

-Sister Ghost, aka Shannon O'Neill, has a background playing in bands from the age of 12.
-In late 2013, she saw an opportunity to do things her way for the first time.
+Sister Ghost, aka Shannon Delores O'Neill, has a background playing in bands from the age of 12.
+In early 2014, she saw an opportunity to do things her way for the first time.
 She began writing and demoing – singing and playing everything herself – before enlisting a band to bring Sister Ghost to completion.

 Playing noisy, spectral art-rock with a pop heart, O’Neill marshals a diverse set of influences in a singular way – from Seattle legends The Gits and her guitar hero, Sonic Youth's Lee Ranaldo, to Kate Bush and L7.

-Off the back of a very busy year, (with high profile support slots with Shellac, Pussy Riot and Le Butcherettes), O’Neill has just finished self-recording and producing the debut Sister Ghost album, set for release in mid 2019.
+As of Spring 2019, O’Neill has teamed up with producer Cahir O’Doherty (Frank Turner, Fighting With Wire, New Pagans) to work on the debut Sister Ghost album, set for release in 2020.
 Equal parts emphatic and earworming, Sister Ghost’s new material is her most vital to date.

 "Like Joan Jett, Donita Sparks, and Joe Strummer rolled into one"